timbus-project/extractor-framework/Readme.md

 Expected output

 	As the Extractor Wrapper is aimed to capture the output of any local extractor or remote file containing a previously performed extraction, it does not expect any specific output.
-From version
+In this moment, it is designed to perform punctual remote-to-local extractions.
+	Version 0.0.3 of Extractors API will include a functionality in which it expects each extraction's output to contain a header which explicitly declares the format of the output.
+With regard to the wrapper, it will be able to truly represent any extractor.

 &nbsp;